ali-sdk/ali-oss/README.md

     - 'Expires' expires time (milliseconds) for download, e.g.: `Expires: 3600000`
     - **NOTE**: Some headers are [disabled in browser][disabled-browser-headers]
   - [copyheaders] {Object} only uploadPartCopy api used, detail [see](https://www.alibabacloud.com/help/doc-detail/31994.htm)
-    - 'x-oss-copy-source-if-match'  only uploadPartCopy api used, default none<br>
+    - [x-oss-copy-source-if-match]  only uploadPartCopy api used, default none<br>
     If the ETAG value of the source object is equal to the ETAG value provided by the user, the system performs the Copy Object operation; otherwise, the system returns the 412 Precondition Failed message.
-    - 'x-oss-copy-source-if-none-match'  only uploadPartCopy api used, default none<br>
+    - [x-oss-copy-source-if-none-match]  only uploadPartCopy api used, default none<br>
     If the source object has not been modified since the time specified by the user, the system performs the Copy Object operation; otherwise, the system returns the 412 Precondition Failed message.
-    - 'x-oss-copy-source-if-unmodified-since'  only uploadPartCopy api used, default none<br>
+    - [x-oss-copy-source-if-unmodified-since]  only uploadPartCopy api used, default none<br>
     If the time specified by the received parameter is the same as or later than the modification time of the file, the system transfers the file normally, and returns 200 OK; otherwise, the system returns 412 Precondition Failed.
-    - 'x-oss-copy-source-if-modified-since'  only uploadPartCopy api used, default none<br>
+    - [x-oss-copy-source-if-modified-since] only uploadPartCopy api used, default none<br>
     If the source object has been modified since the time specified by the user, the system performs the Copy Object operation; otherwise, the system returns the 412 Precondition Failed message.

 Success will return: